Use This Simple Tool To Grow A Healthier Garden And Lower Your Water Bill

 • Number of hose outlets: 2

-• Watering duration: 1 minute to 6 hours
+• Watering duration: Up to 6 hours

-With dual-hose connections, the Gilmour electronic hose timer allowed us to control two separate watering zones automatically.
+With its dual-hose connections, the Gilmour electronic hose timer allowed us to control two separate watering zones automatically.
 It runs off two AA batteries (not included) and comes with an easy-attach spigot connector.
 We ran one hose to a traveling sprinkler and another to a drip system in a perennial border.

 The digital screen is on the small side but is still easy to see and features a battery-charge indicator, which we appreciated.